diogoaurelio/schedoscopeWiki/Schedoscope-View-DSL.md

 ### Instantiation

 As views are Scala case classes, they can be straightforwardly instantiated as objects.
-This is required to build up view dependencies as described in the next section.
+This is required to build up view dependencies as described further below.

 When instantiating a parameterized view, one needs to pass it parameter values.
 In order to build parameter values from standard Scala values, the method `Parameter.p` should be used. `Parameter.p` should also be used to wrap parameters handed over from one view to another.
 This ensures consistent ordering of partitioning columns.